Kriesse/urbanraum/_workshops/beat-body-balladry.md

   For who is this laboratory?
   This laboratory is for everyone who is interested to explore and deepen the research on the sounding body in a performance context.

-  Time table:
-  13.7 - 11:00-16:00 including one hour break.
-  14.7 - 11:00 - 17:00 including one hour break and showing open to an audience.

-  The showing to the audience will take place at 16:30-17:00, you are welcome to invite your friends, entrance is free of charge!

   To sign up please contact: Ayam44854485@gmail.com